Some configuration results for area-minimizing cones: Introduction

 Let $L$ be a set in the unit sphere $\mathbb S^N$ in Euclidean space $(\mathbb R^{{N+1}},g_E)$ and $C(L)$ be the cone $\{tx: t\geq 0,\ x\in L\}$ over its link $L$.
 It is called area-minimizing in geometric measure theory, if the truncated cone $C\bigcap \bold{B}^{{N+1}}(1)$ has least mass among all integral currents (see \cite{FF}) with boundary $L$.
 A fundamental result (Theorem 5.4.3 in \cite{F}) asserts the existence of tangent cone at every point of an area-minimizing rectifiable current and moreover each tangent cone itself area-minimizing.
 Although ambient Riemannian manifold can be quite arbitrary, after blowing-up those cones always live in standard Euclidean spaces.
 Lots of efforts have been made in studying important properties and finding examples of them in various situations, e.g., \cite{JS, BdGG, BL, HL, HS, FK, Ch, Law0, Law, NS, XYZ2, z, TZ} and etc.

-When $L$ is an embedded closed smooth submanifold, the cone $C(L)$ is singular only at the origin and we say it is a regular cone.
+When $L$ is an embedded closed smooth submanifold, the cone $C(L)$ is smooth away from the origin and we say it is a regular cone.
 In this paper, we search for regular area-minimizing cones and end up with very general configuration results.

 Let us get started with a basic question regarding the structure of the category of regular area-minimzing cones. \begin{quote} $(\star)$ {\em Given two regular area-minimizing cones $C(L_1)$ and $C(L_2)$ in $\mathbb R^{{N_1+1}}$ and $\mathbb R^{{N_2+1}}$ respectively, is the cone over minimal product $L_1\times L_2$ still area-minimizing in $\mathbb R^{{N_1+N_2+2}}$?} \end{quote} Here the minimal product of $L_1$ and $L_2$ of dimension $k_1$ and $k_2$ respectively is